-39 Change and Reform bloc, Electoral Program for the 2nd legislative elections of 2006, Article 3.
+41 Change and Reform bloc, Electoral Program for the 2nd legislative elections of 2006, Foreign Relations, p.
+4.

-40 Islamic National Salvation Party, Al-Nizam al-Asasi, p.
+42 Islamic National Salvation Party, al-Nizam al-Asasi, p.
 4.

-41 Change and Reform bloc, Electoral Program for the 2nd legislative elections of 2006, Article 3, p.
+43 Change and Reform bloc, Electoral Program for the 2nd legislative elections of 2006, Article 3, p.
 2.

-42 Islamic National Salvation Party, Al-Nizam al-Asasi, p.
-3.
+44 Islamic National Salvation Party, al-Nizam al-Asasi, p.
+3

-Saddam Hussein's invasion of Kuwait in August 1990, and called for restoring Kuwait as a free and independent country, which contributes with its capabilities and wealth to the development of the Arab world.
-Hamas called for a solution to the conflict between Kuwait and Iraq in the Arab-Islamic framework.44 Khalid Mish'al also called for a gradual approach to ending the current state of narrow nationalism and general political fragmentation, especially at the official level, believing that the popular level is healthier than the official one.45 The dimensions that Hamas assigned to nationalism are based on two levels: one religious and one political, which complement one another.
+and wealth to the development of the Arab world.
+Hamas called for a solution to the conflict between Kuwait and Iraq in the Arab-Islamic framework.46 Khalid Mish'al also called for a gradual approach to ending the current state of narrow nationalism and general political fragmentation, especially at the official level, believing that the popular level is healthier than the official one.47 The dimensions that Hamas assigned to nationalism are based on two levels: one religious and one political, which complement one another.